numpy/numpy/.github/CONTRIBUTING.md

 ### A note on feature enhancements/API changes

-1. If you are looking to enhance features or make any API changes please note that NumPy prefers not to add new APIs but instead leave these to more specialized packages.
-2. If you would like to add a new feature please make sure you raise the feature in our mailing list first to get alignment.
-You can sign up for the mailing list [here](https://mail.python.org/mailman/listinfo/numpy-discussion).
+If you are interested in adding a new feature to NumPy, consider submitting your feature proposal to the `mailing_list`_, which is the preferred forum for discussing new features and API changes.